gammenion/debian_on_mac/README.md

 * Set the left Command key as $mod (the default)
 * Set `Command + Shift + a` to lock the screen
 * Rightfully set keys for screen brightness, keyboard backlit and sound
+* Set screensaver to 10 minutes with xautolock
+* Define a blurry background image for the screensaver

 There are a few package dependencies for this file to work fully:
 1. xbacklight: to adjust screen brightness
 2. alsa-utils: to adjust volume - up and down
 3. pulseaudio-utils: to mute and unmute
 4. Keyboard backlight: this is a script, not a package.
 See section below
+5. xautolock: to set a timer for the screensaver

 ### i3 status bar - file: i3status.conf